khanhtrancse/video-link-manager/readme.md

 ## Requirements

 1. Nodejs
 2. This project uses remote database ( https://mlab.com ), so you can run it without any database config.
-If you want to run local database, you have to change ```DATABASE_URI``` field in ```config.js``` file in root directory to your database address.
+If you want to run it with your database, you have to change ```DATABASE_URI``` field in ```config.js``` file in root directory to your database address.
+Note that this project uses MongoDB.

 3. This project uses remote image host to save uploaded images.
 If you want to save images at localhost, change ```SAVE_IMAGE_IN_REMOTE_HOST``` field in ```config.js``` file in root directory to ```false```.